Netacea/cloudfront-worker-template-typescript/README.md

 ## ‼ Important

-It's critical that you put have the following snippet inside each of your workers, after `@netacea/cloudfront@v1.7.0`
+It's critical that you put have the following snippet inside each of your workers:

 ```javascript
   context.callbackWaitsForEmptyEventLoop = false